Bachelor's Degree in Life Sciences

 - Conceptualization and modeling of Newtonian, non-Newtonian, and viscoelastic behaviors.
 Application to viscometric and rheological measurements of healthcare products.

-Course Content (Lectures-Tutorials-Lab) The various analytical methods are presented in lectures and illustrated with numerous examples related to pharmaceuticals.
-A few hours of tutorials are dedicated to demonstrating how these techniques complement one another.
-Numerous laboratory sessions (32 hours per student), directly linked to the lectures, allow students to become familiar with the various types of equipment and thus to better master all these techniques, both in terms of fundamentals and technical application.
+Course Content (Lectures-Tutorials-Lab Sessions) The various analytical methods are presented in lectures and illustrated with numerous examples related to pharmaceuticals.
+A few hours of tutorials are designed to demonstrate how these techniques complement one another.
+Numerous laboratory sessions (32 hours per student), directly linked to the lectures, allow students to become familiar with the various types of equipment and thus to better master all these techniques, both in terms of fundamentals and technical skills.
 Instructors: University of Montpellier

 PAL3ISPP: PHARMACOLOGY – PHARMACOKINETICS – TOXICOLOGY

-- To describe the various stages of the journey of an active pharmaceutical ingredient (Absorption, Distribution, Metabolism, and Excretion) contained in a pharmaceutical product after administration to humans
+- To describe the various stages of the journey of a chemical active ingredient (Absorption, Distribution, Metabolism, and Excretion) contained in a pharmaceutical product after administration to humans

 - To describe the various mechanisms involved during these stages

-- To define the various pharmacokinetic parameters: bioavailability, volume of distribution, clearance, half-life, etc.
+- To define the various pharmacokinetic parameters: bioavailability, volumes of distribution, clearances, half-lives, etc.

 - To calculate these parameters using a non-compartmental analysis or pharmacokinetic models.